 See my Oct.
 24 2019 NPR interview regarding our lidar work on wind loading, assessment and mitigation from Orlando's WMFE bi-weekly Intersection news program.

 Dr. Lazarus' research interests include mesoscale analysis, data assimilation and modeling.
-He is currently funded by the National Institute of Standards and Technology (NIST) via a wind loading/assessment project, and recently wrapped up collaborative work with the local (Melbourne) National Weather Service Forecast Office on wind driven waves and surge in the Indian River Lagoon.
+He is currently funded by the National Institute of Standards and Technology (NIST) on a wind loading/assessment project and was recently awarded a NOAA grant to support the installation and maintainance of two coastal (wave and current) radars in east central Florida.

 Other areas of interest include climate change and hurricanes, coastal meteorology, wind/wave modeling, and thunderstorm electrification/transient luminous events including terrestrial gamma ray flashes and gigantic jets.